kieuphan4/animal-crossing-villagers/README.md

     - Players can add new villagers to their island after one has been release

 ## Resources
----
 - Created in Visual Studio Code
-- [ACHN API](http://acnhapi.com/) allowed to display villager details along with their images/icons
+- [ACHN API](http://acnhapi.com/) was utilized to display villager details along with their images/icons
 - The CDN from [Materialize CSS](https://materializecss.com/getting-started.html) was used to format the website layout
 - Minified [jQuery](https://code.jquery.com/) CDN was used for [Materialize CSS](https://materializecss.com/getting-started.html) to function